Note

 parameter to check if the current employee has the award.

-property of the box using a jQuery css
+property of the box using the attr

 function.